Niki and Yoko

 One day, while Shizue was reading the newspaper, she saw a quote of a certain powerful politician: “What is politics?
 It means to generate something from nothing.”
 Those words hit her like lightning and opened her eyes.
 “Mmmm, so true.”
 Actually, this particular politician was rumored to have received bribes and have issues regarding his vested interests.
 Thus, it was a rather insensitive remark which could be interpreted as “In order to generate something from nothing, one should have no problem receiving money under the table.”
 However, Shizue interpreted it in her unique manner.

 To create something from nothing, one must think for herself, be innovative, and be the first to take action.
-One also come up with the means to generate income.
+One also comes up with the means to generate income.
 Shizue interpreted the quote this way.

 A Fire in Ikebukuro Seibu